Use Case

 Send processPrint, stuff envelope, drive to post office, fill out green card, wait in line.POST a PDF to an API endpoint.
 Done.

-Proof of mailingPaper receipt you have to scan and file manually.Digital tracking number and photo proof logged automatically.
+Proof of mailingPaper receipt you have to scan and file manually.Digital tracking, lifecycle events, and proof metadata logged automatically.

 Return receiptPhysical green card mailed back to you weeks later.Electronic return receipt data delivered via webhook.